CyprienBosserelle/BG_Flood/docs/modules/Validation_Cea.md

 The observed discharge show oscillations at the peak, most models do not show such oscillation but instead show a smooth steady curve.
 [Cea et al. (2008)](https://iwra.org/proceedings/congress/resource/abs478_article.pdf) in the paper show their model producing a smooth curve and [Molls et al. (2016)](https://cdn.ymaws.com/membersfloodplain.site-ym.com/resource/resmgr/2016Conference/FMA2016_Sacramento_RAS2DVeri.pdf) show a smooth curve for HEC-RAS (and suspiciouly smooth data).

-BG_Flood does replicate the oscillation they are produced s the water at the mottom of the bassin start to oscilate at the bottom of the basin.
+BG_Flood does replicate the oscillation they are produced s the water at the mottom of the bassin start to oscillate at the bottom of the basin.

 ## Comparison between all engines